shakes76/PatternFlow/dice_problem/README.md

 # UNet segmentation of ISIC
 This program uses a UNet neural network to perform segmentation of the ISIC dataset.
+The ISIC dataset contains over 13,000 dermoscopic images of potential melanoma cases, collected from several leading clinical centers internationally.
+This program is intended to aid in melanoma diagnosis by segmented images of potential melanoma cases.
+The neural network used by this program is a replication of UNet, a convolutional neural network (CNN) for biomedical image segmentation and was first developed in the Computer Science department at the University of Freiburg.

 All data used by this program is avaliable online at https://challenge.isic-archive.com/data/#2017